top of page

 2024

 Visually innovative and enjoyable, the loose works can be freely reorganized, offering endless possibilities.
-Though in futuristic sculptural forms, each piece carries a backstory rooted in Zhang’s lived experience and heritage, responding to personal childhood memories of paper lantern making, as well as broader issues such as migration, displacement, and identity.
+Though in futuristic sculptural forms, each piece carries a backstory rooted in personal lived experience and heritage, responding to childhood memories of paper lantern making, as well as broader issues such as migration, displacement, and identity.
 The surreal versions of “lantern” looking structures is both the cage and shelter of the stories and thoughts.
 The crowded installation view reminds viewers where individuals belong or choose to engage with.

 Migration